 Types of Physical Therapist Aide

 - Physical Therapist Technician (Physical Therapy Tech)

-In the United States, there were 52,000 jobs for Physical Therapist Aide in 2016.
+In 2016, there was an estimated number of 52,000 jobs in the United States for Physical Therapist Aide.
 New jobs are being produced at a rate of 29.2% which is above the national average.
 The Bureau of Labor Statistics predicts 15,200 new jobs for Physical Therapist Aide by 2026.
-There will be an estimated 8,500 positions for Physical Therapist Aide per year.
+The BLS estimates 8,500 yearly job openings in this field.

 The states with the most job growth for Physical Therapist Aide are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Rhode Island, Maine, or Vermont.
 These states have the worst job growth for this type of profession.

 Salary for a Physical Therapist Aide

 The typical yearly salary for Physical Therapist Aides is somewhere between $20,040 and $39,230.

 Physical Therapist Aides who work in Alaska, Minnesota, or Vermont, make the highest salaries.